awsdocs/aws-glue-developer-guide/doc_source/how-it-works.md

 AWS Glue creates elastic network interfaces in your subnet using private IP addresses\.
 Spark jobs use these elastic network interfaces to access your data sources and data targets\.
 Traffic in, out, and within the Spark environment is governed by your VPC and networking policies with one exception: Calls made to AWS Glue libraries can proxy traffic to AWS Glue API operations through the AWS Glue VPC\.
 All AWS Glue API calls are logged; thus, data owners can audit API access by enabling [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/), which delivers audit logs to your account\.

 AWS Glue managed Spark environments that run your ETL jobs are protected with the same security practices followed by other AWS services\.
-Those practices are listed in the **AWS Access** section of the [Introduction to AWS Security Processes](https://d1.awsstatic.com/whitepapers/Security/Intro_Security_Practices.pdf) whitepaper\.
+For an overview of the practices and shared security responsibilities, see the [Introduction to AWS Security Processes](https://docs.aws.amazon.com/whitepapers/latest/introduction-aws-security/welcome.html) whitepaper\.